CliMA/CloudMicrophysics.jl/docs/src/RosenbrockNumerics.md

 - **`TendencyLimiter`** — a limiter applied to the realized substep increment.
   - `NoLimiter`.
-  - `EndStateSaturationAdjustment` — scale the increment so the latent-heated end state does not cross ice saturation (see below).
+  - `EndStateSaturationAdjustment` — scale the increment so the latent-heated end state does not cross saturation over its more-supersaturated phase, `max(S_ice, S_liq)` (see below).

 Three preset configurations are supported: